-After admission, the results of the Free Application for Federal Student Aid (FAFSA) are reviewed and the best financial aid package is offered.
+Upon admission acceptance, the results of the Free Application for Federal Student Aid (FAFSA) are reviewed and the best financial aid package is offered.
 Your award letter outlines the types and amounts of financial aid for which you qualify.
 To begin the financial process, start here.

 Did you know?

-- Cottey was recently ranked one of the 10 most affordable colleges in Missouri by the CollegeAffordabilityGuide.Org and a best value in Missouri by a “ranking created using National Center for Education Statistics’ College Navigator and PayScale data to identify the schools based on graduation rate, net price, acceptance rate and a 20-year net return on investment…Best Value Schools helps students find schools and degree programs that can provide the most available financial aid and assistance, the greatest support and service, the highest return on investment, and the best overall value.”
+- Cottey was recently ranked one of the 10 most affordable colleges in Missouri by the CollegeAffordabilityGuide.Org and a best value in Missouri based on graduation rate, net price, acceptance rate and a 20-year net return on investment.

 - Cottey offers a set tuition cost for all students, regardless of her home state or country.

 Cottey offers a comprehensive program of merit and need-based financial assistance options, including gift and self-help options, as well as payment plans.
 How much your education will cost depends on your family’s financial circumstances and your academic background.
 To get an idea of cost at an individual level, a net price calculator may be a good start.